gumyr/build123d/docs/external.rst

 See: `ocp-vscode <https://github.com/bernhard-42/vscode-ocp-cad-viewer>`_
 (formerly known as cq_vscode)

-Watch John Degenstein create three build123d designs being created in realtime with Visual Studio Code and the ocp-vscode viewer in a timed event from the TooTallToby 2023 Leadership
+Watch John Degenstein create three build123d designs in realtime with Visual Studio Code and the ocp-vscode viewer in a timed event from the TooTallToby 2023 Leadership
 Challenge:
 `build123d May 2023 TooTallToby Leaderboard Challenge <https://www.youtube.com/watch?v=fH8aW27jEiw>`_